 Feeding a Harlequin Macaw

 Pet parrots are prone to obesity, so harlequin macaws need plenty of exercise.
 This will not only help maintain their physical health but provides much-needed mental stimulation as well.
 Prepare to set aside a minimum of two to four hours per day for the bird to play outside of its cage.
 In addition to preventing weight gain, adequate exercise helps stave off boredom.

 With a bird this large, you don't want it to get restless and resort to chewing on furniture or other destructive behaviors.
 Keep your harlequin macaw occupied by handling it daily and providing it with plenty of toys to play with.
 They can be taught tricks and many individual birds will develop a vocabulary of 15 or so words with training.

 Outside of the cage, a sturdy play stand can become your bird's favorite place to hang out.
-It may take a few times of reminding him that this is where he needs to be, but they're smart and pick up on it quickly.
-He'll enjoy the view and be able to feel part of the family.
+It may take a few times of reminding it that this is where it needs to be, but the birds are smart and can pick up on it quickly.
+It will enjoy the view and be able to feel part of the family.